Reedyuk/blue-falcon/README.md

 # ![Blue Falcon](bluefalcon.png) Blue-Falcon

-A Bluetooth Kotlin Multiplatform library for iOS and Android.
+A Bluetooth "Cross Platform" Kotlin Multiplatform library for iOS and Android.

 Bluetooth in general has the same functionality for all platforms, e.g. connect to device, fetch services, fetch characteristics.